 The current commercial available pre-combustion CO2 capture technologies that could be applied to IGCC systems—the glycol-based Selexol™ process and the methanol-based Rectisol® process— employ physical solvents that preferentially absorb CO2 from the syngas mixture.
 There are several Selexol™ and Rectisol® systems in use at commercial scale, although not fully integrated at IGCC power plants.

 An alternative type of oxy-fuel combustion is the chemical looping combustion (CLC) process.
-CLC is an advanced coal oxy-combustion technology that involves the use of a metal oxide or other compound as an oxygen carrier to transfer oxygen from the combustion air to the fuel, avoiding direct contact between fuel and combustion air.
+CLC is an advanced coal or gas oxy-combustion technology that involves the use of a metal oxide or other compound as an oxygen carrier to transfer oxygen from the combustion air to the fuel, avoiding direct contact between fuel and combustion air.